 Message from the Chair

-Our Neuroscience Graduate Group offers an exciting, rewarding and intellectually stimulating program of graduate studies that will prepare you for a successful career as an independent scientist and scholar.
-We provide a broad education in the major areas of neuroscience, including molecular and cellular neurobiology, sensory and motor systems, cognitive neuroscience, computational and translational neuroscience.
-Our faculty are composed of researchers from both Davis campus and UC Davis Health campus at Sacramento.
+Our Neuroscience Graduate Group offers an exciting, rewarding and intellectually stimulating program of graduate studies and professional development opportunities that will prepare you for a successful career as an independent scientist and scholar.
+We provide a broad education in the major areas of neuroscience, including developmental, molecular, and cellular neurobiology, sensory and motor systems, cognitive neuroscience, computational and translational neuroscience.
+Our faculty are composed of researchers from both the Davis campus and UC Davis Health campus at Sacramento.
 Our group is closely integrated with the UC Davis Center for Neuroscience, Center for Mind and Brain and M.I.N.D.
 Institute.

 Chair, Neuroscience Graduate Group